 The UWM Libraries include online and physical collections in music, dance, and theater, and a full-time Music & Performing Arts Librarian to help you with your classwork and advanced research.
 This guide provides an introduction to the resources available.

-At the start of the fall 2020 semester, only the Learning Commons section of the library will be open.
+During the 2020-2021 academic year, only the Learning Commons section of the library will be open.
 You'll be able to request materials online or at the circulation desk, and they will be collected and brought to the desk for you.
 You can also continue to request articles, chapters, or sections of scores to be scanned and delivered to you electronically, by using the Interlibrary Loan form.
 If you have trouble figuring out how to access material you need, please use Ask a Librarian or email the Music & Performing Arts Librarian.